MDS User's Guide

 The Drawing Mode

-You can first do some analysis in the analysis mode and then
+can first do some analysis in the analysis mode and then switch

-switch to the drawing mode to change some of the symbols.
+to the drawing mode to change some of the symbols.
+However, if

-However, if you switch from drawing mode to analysis mode
+you switch from drawing mode to analysis mode then the drawing

-in the fourth row and illustrated in the Figure nearby.
+the fourth row and illustrated in the Figure nearby.
+Everything

 In the single point mode (selected by the first menu in the